 A good day trading chat room can increase your revenue. www.fastmoneytraders.com best day trader chat room on the Internet.
 Luke Murray has over 24 years of day trading experience with over 8 years of being a moderator.
 You can also follow him on Twitter Luke Murray@EliteDayTraders

-We use eTrade for shorts, Ameritrade is terrible for doing shorts, all brokers have pros and cons, but eTrade seems to have the best shorts.
+We use eTrade for shorts, Ameritrade is terrible for doing shorts, but good for going long, All brokers have pros and cons, but eTrade seems to have the best shorts.
 Additionally, eTrade is not charging commissions on trades at this time.
 Trade on etrade.com from 7 a.m. to 4 a.m.
 ET, and by phone at 800-387-2331 from 4 a.m. to 7 a.m.
 ET (broker-assisted fee waived), excluding market holidays.
 View and/or cancel orders from any platform or device.

-eTrade charges hard to borrow fees on Friday for three days, not all Brokers do this but eTrade also is better for shorts and has more volume to sell than other brokers do.
+eTrade charges hard to borrow fees on Friday for three days, not all Brokers do this but eTrade also is better for shorts and appears to have more volume to sell than other brokers do.

 Day trading is the simple act of buying shares of stock with the intention of selling those same shares on the same day.
 Someone who holds on to a stock for longer than a day is not a day trader.